-This is a work in process; the following information has been gathered so far:
+This is a work in process; the following information has

 Here is what the Pasta Company has to say about the building: